-Curl Grub Control In Lawns
+Curl Grub Control in Your Lawn

 Curl Grubs are the larvae of beetles in the family Scarabaeidae i.e. scarab beetles.
 This family is one of the largest beetle families in the world, with more than 2,200 species native to Australia.
 The larvae of various scarab beetles are known by several common names including ‘curl grubs’, ‘white curl grubs’ and ‘cockchafers’.